 The Blackpool Illuminations are normally on for 66 nights.
-For the first time in history, the Blackpool Illuminations 2020 display will run for 122 nights, as we extend the season over Christmas.
+For the first time in history, the Blackpool Illuminations 2020 display will run over the festive season, as we extend the Light display until 3 January, 2021.
 You can find out all our Switch-On times here.

 Can you drive through Blackpool Illuminations?